 I know, I know.
-Many wouldn’t wish to view the designs even if given the opportunity because the advance promotional images haven’t presented the era in the most historically-accurate light.
-I, however, will jump on any opportunity to chat with friends and if it includes the ability to take a closer look for myself, my curiosity will win out every time.
+Many wouldn’t wish to view the designs even if given the opportunity.
+The advance promotional images haven’t presented the era in the most historically-accurate light.
+I, however, will jump on any opportunity to chat with friends.
+If it includes the ability to take a closer look for myself, my curiosity will win out every time.

-There were only four actual costumes on display, so there wasn’t much of an opportunity to get up close and personal with a wide representation of the fashion from the film.
+There were only four actual costumes on display.
+There wasn’t much of an opportunity to get up close and personal with a wide representation of the fashion from the film.
 They were from the wedding of Tom and Daisy, and included Tom and Daisy’s wedding attire, as well as Jordan’s and Mrs. Fay’s dresses.

-The exhibit also included sketches of fashions not on display and some of them we were allowed to photograph.
+The exhibit also included sketches of fashions not on display and some of them allowed photography.
 Again, I’m trying not to shred the authenticity of the silhouettes.
 So, aren’t they artfully done?

 Will I see the film?
 Yes.
 Will I enjoy it?
 Doubt it, as the book doesn’t appeal to me.
-However, the evening was lovely and I wanted to share with you the little close-up view I had of the film designs.
+However, the lovely evening merited sharing with you the little close-up view I had of the film designs.
 I hope you enjoyed them, if nothing else, for curiosity’s sake.